tamdoancong/application/README.md

 https://www.youtube.com/watch?v=zv9dOiXoFjA

-### Version 1.1.0(Window OS,158 MB) : In this version, the app can summarize long documents  (ex: 800 pages) both  in 'Local mode' (producing reasonable result) or in 'API mode' (generating fantastic result).
+### Combined API and offline summary AI app (Version 1.1.0 Window OS,158 MB) : In this version, the app can summarize long documents  (ex: 800 pages) both  in 'Local mode' (producing reasonable result) or in 'API mode' (generating fantastic result).
 In API mode, the app can perform chat function like ChatGPT.

 A user can download directly a single .exe file from my Google Drive link: